xmobe/typedoc-plantuml/README.md

   directory of the generated documentation.
 If `remote` then the image tag uses an encoded link to the [plantuml server](http://www.plantuml.com/plantuml/).
 Default is `local`.
 * `--umlFormat <png|svg>`<br>
   Specifies the image format to use.
-Default is `PNG`.
+Default is `png`.

+## Automatic class diagram generation

+The plugin has the feature to automatically add a class diagram for every class and interface that has a comment.
+Use the first of the following options to enable this feature and the other options to control its output:

 * `--umlClassDiagramType <none|simple|detailed>`<br>
   Use this option to automatically create a class diagram for every class and interface that has a comment.
   The class diagram includes one level of base and sub classes.
 Use the value `simple` to only render the name of the class or interface.
 Use the value `detailed` to also render properties and methods.
-Default is `NONE`.
+  Default is `none` meaning that this feature is disabled by default.
 * `--umlClassDiagramPosition <above|below>`<br>
-  Use this option to specify where the automatically created class diagram should be placed.
+  Use this option to specify where the class diagram should be placed.
   The class diagram can be inserted `above` or `below` the comment's text.
 Default is `below`.
 * `--umlClassDiagramHideEmptyMembers <true|false>`<br>
-  When automatically generating class diagrams if this option is set to true properties and methods are hidden if they are empty.
+  If this option is set to true properties and methods are hidden if they are empty.
 Default is `true`.
 * `--umlClassDiagramTopDownLayoutMaxSiblings <integer>`<br>
-  When automatically generating class diagrams use this option to specify the maximum number of allowed siblings above (extended types and implemented interfaces) and below (extending types and implementing interfaces) the current type.
+  Use this option to specify the maximum number of allowed siblings above (extended types and implemented interfaces) and below (extending types and implementing interfaces) the current type.
 If this number is exceeded the PlantUML layout is switched from top/down to left/right to allow a better readability of the resulting class diagram.
   Default value is `6`.
 * `--umlClassDiagramMemberVisibilityStyle <text|icon>`<br>
   Use this option to specify how the visibility (private, protected or public) of class members (properties and methods) should be rendered in the class diagrams.
 Default is `icon`.
+* `--umlClassDiagramHideCircledChar <true|false>`<br>
+  If this option is set to true the circled char in front of class and interface names is omitted.
+Default is `false`.

-### License
+## License

 Licensed under the Apache License 2.0.